 EMBLEMS AND PERSONAL DETAILS

-All British headstones bear the regimental badges (including those of Irish regiments) and the others are marked with their respective national emblem, such as the maple leaf on Canadian headstones (shown above).
+All British headstones bear the regimental badges (including those of Irish regiments) and the others are marked with their respective national emblem, such as the maple leaf on Canadian headstones, shown in the images above and below.

 Each headstone is marked at the top with the soldier’s name, number, unit, date of death and, often, his age.
 Preceding his name is his rank or Private if he was in the infantry, Gunner if he was an artilleryman, Sapper if he was with the engineers, and so on.